Micro-SaaS-Hackathon/CodeAny/backend/README.md

 ### Manim compilation (videos)

 The AI pipeline compiles Manim animations for modules.
 By default it uses Docker (`manimcommunity/manim:stable`).
-If Docker is not available or times out, the backend now falls back automatically:
+If Docker is not available or times out, the backend falls back automatically.
+You can also prefer your currently activated virtualenv for Manim.

 - Try local `manim` binary if installed (e.g., `brew install manim`)
 - Else generate a short placeholder MP4 via `ffmpeg` (if available)